5 Fun Facts About Home Alone

 All the computer effects for the film were done by a guy (Kevin Nordine) in the basement of his parents’ Chicago home.
 Nordine hand drew the effects (like the BB pellet and Harry's tooth) directly onto the film, and he only charged a few hundred dollars for his services.
 His only other film credit is another Hughes’ project, Curly Sue.

 Daniel Stern’s reaction to the tarantula on his face was 100% real.
 The production decided that they couldn’t use a mechanical tarantula because it wasn't convincing enough, so they settled on using the real thing, which still had its poison stinger — that couldn’t be removed because it would kill the animal.
 Stern was told by the animal handlers that he could scream as shrill as he wanted because tarantulas don't have ears.
 The end result was genuine and what Stern refers to as "straight outta Psycho."

 - We can thank Chris Columbus for the solid ending.

 The original John Hughes ending was a freeze frame of Kevin after he said, “Oh, you know, just hanging around.”
-It was actually Chris Columbus’ idea to add the character of the snow shoveling neighbor, Old Man Marley (which is a subtle nod to Scrooge’s business partner in Charles Dickens’ A Christmas Carol).
-The addition of these character gives the film a sense of complete, non-cheesy finality.
-Marley even gives the film a subtle visual closer as well.
-Throughout the film, Marley has a wound on his hand, which heals over the course of the film.
-The bandages go from tons of gauze, to large bandage, to completely healed.
+It was actually Chris Columbus’ idea to add the character of the snow shoveling neighbor, Old Man Marley (which is a nod to Scrooge’s business partner in Charles Dickens’ A Christmas Carol).
+The addition of this character gives the film a sense of complete, non-cheesy finality.
+Columbus even uses Marley in a visual metaphor that subtly reinforces the film’s central themes.
+When Kevin first encounters Marley, he has a bandaged wound on his hand, which gradually heals over the course of the film; the bandages go from tons of gauze to a large bandage, before, finally, it’s completely healed.